hai-tran/webapp-seed/README.md

 This seed includes 2 main folders:
 ### Client ###
 - Front-end app with Angular2.
 It is based on https://github.com/mgechev/angular2-seed (release 2.1.2)

 ### Server ###
-- Back-edn with Hapijs.
+- Back-end with Hapijs.
 It is based on https://github.com/dwyl/hapi-typescript-example (latest commit abaf694)

 ## Development environment ##
 - Chrome browser (latest version)